 "True Relations pairs a methodological inquiry with historical analysis of specific case histories connecting fact to fiction in the early modern period.
 No book to date has traced the particular way that scholars of the early modern period devise a practice of reading once they affirm the axiom that the 'real' is constructed.
 Dolan offers an unusually lucid and crisp tour of the social stakes involved in reading strategies and evidentiary standards."—Wendy Wall, Northwestern University

 "True Relations is. . . a thoughtful and provocative essay on method as much as it is a set of readings of early modern texts. . . .
 Dolan’s insistence that there are significant correspondences between the scholarly endeavours of historically minded critics (and critically minded historians) and the reading practices of their early modern subjects is a beguiling idea.
-True Relations is the kind of book that will make all its readers reflect on their own methods and responsibilities as practitioners of academic disciplines."—Review of English Studies
+True Relations is the kind of book that will make all its readers reflect on their own methods and responsibilities as practitioners of academic disciplines."—Rebecca Bullard, Review of English Studies

 - Marriage and Violence: The Early Modern Legacy.
 Philadelphia: University of Pennsylvania Press, 2008.